Sam Bankman-Fried stole customer funds from the beginning of FTX, exchange’s co-founder tells jury

 Prosecutors allege that Bankman-Fried, 31, stole billions of dollars from investors and customers in order to fund a lavish lifestyle in The Bahamas and buy the influence of politicians, celebrities and the public.

 Wang was FTX’s chief technology officer and is part of what has been referred to as the “inner circle” of FTX executives who have agreed to testify against Bankman-Fried in exchange for leniency in their own criminal cases.
+He is expected to finish his testimony Tuesday.
 Wang has pleaded guilty to wire fraud, securities and commodities fraud as part of his agreement with prosecutors.

+Prosecutors hope to have Caroline Ellison, the former CEO of Alameda and Bankman-Fried’s ex-girlfriend, take the stand Tuesday.

 Wang told the jury that, at the direction of Bankman-Fried, he inserted code into FTX’s operations that would give Alameda Research the ability to make nearly unlimited withdrawals from FTX and have a line of credit up to $65 billion.
 Alameda was given these privileges initially because the hedge fund was the primary market maker for FTX’s customers in the exchange’s early days.